 The goal of automation testing is to reduce the amount of manual testing that needs to be done in order to release a product.
 In order to do this, automation testing tools are used to automate the execution of test cases and compare the results to expected outcomes.
 Automation testing can be used for regression testing, functional testing, performance testing, and GUI testing.
 When considering which test cases to automate, it is important to consider the ROI of automation.

-In the beginner section, we cover basic topics such as what is automation testing, what are its benefits, and what skills are required.
+In the beginner section, we cover basic topics such as automation testing, its benefits, and what skills are required.
 We also provide an overview of the different types of automation testing tools available.
 In the advanced section, we delve into more technical topics such as object-oriented programming concepts, SoapUI data-driven testing, test automation frameworks, UFT testing, and continuous integration.
 We also provide sample code snippets to illustrate key concepts.
 Whether you are a beginner or an experienced automation tester, this list of interview questions will help you prepare for your next interview.